sarikasingh30/code_skiller_CB/nats-server/theory/README.md

         - It meets security standards required by industries like finance and healthcare.

 ## Using NATS for Microservices Communication
+Microservices (Microservices Architecture) is a software design approach where an application is built as a collection of small, independent, and loosely coupled services.
+Each service in a microservices architecture focuses on a specific business capability and operates as an independent module that can be developed, deployed, and scaled separately.

 Microservices communication with NATS involves using NATS as a messaging system to facilitate communication between different microservices in a distributed application architecture.

 ## Why Use NATS for Microservices Communication?